Shah Mir dynasty: Shah Mir

-Shah Mir worked to establish Islam in Kashmir and was aided by his descendant rulers, specially Sikandar Butshikan.
+Annemarie Schimmel has suggested that Shah Mir belonged to a family from Swat which accompanied the sage Mir Sayyid Ali Hamadani and were associated to the Kubrawiya, a Sufi group in Kashmir.
+He worked to establish Islam in Kashmir and was aided by his descendant rulers, specially Sikandar Butshikan.
 He reigned for three years and five months from 1339 to 1342 CE.
 He was the ruler of Kashmir and the founder of the Shah Mir dynasty.
 He was followed by his two sons who became kings in succession.

 Jamshid

 Sultan Shamsu'd-Din Shah was succeeded by his elder son Sultan Jamshid who ruled for a year and two months.
 In 1343 CE, Sultan Jamshid suffered a defeat by his brother who ascended the throne as Sultan Alau'd-Din in 1347 CE.

 Alau'd-Din

 Sultan Alau'd-Din's two sons became kings in succession, Sultan Shihabu'd-Din and Sultan Qutbu'd-Din.